cligs/textbox/README.md

 * _Collection of 19th Century Portuguese Novels (1840-1910)_, edited by Ulrike Henny-Krahmer: 30 novels
 * _Collection of Italian Short Stories and Novellas (1880s-1920s)_, edited by Ulrike Henny-Krahmer: 90 short stories and novellas
 * _Corpus of Spanish Short Stories from 1880-1940_, edited by José Calvo Tello: 12 collections
+* _Collection of Italian Novels (1850 and 1890)_, edited by Katrin Betz and Christof Schöch: 10 novels

 The text collections are available by cloning the repository, downloading the entire repository as a ZIP file or downloading individual text collections as ZIP files.